Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/time-and-date-controls/date-range-bar.md

 **Properties**

-See [Common Control Properties](../common-control-properties.md "Common Control Properties"), in addition to the control specific <span style="FONT-WEIGHT: normal">properties below.
+See [Common Control Properties](../common-control-properties.md "Common Control Properties"), in addition to the control specific properties below.

 **General**